What you need to know before traveling to China

 In 1979, China introduced the one-child policy in order to slow down the immense population growth in the country.
 Penalties were set for families that broke this law.

 This is one of the most extreme forms of birth planning in the world.

 People used to believe that boys would bring in more wealth for the family.
 So everyone wanted sons instead of daughters.
-That then resulted in a generation of single men, since there were almost no women.
+That then resulted in a generation of single men, since there were no women.